iCliniq Logo

 Hi doctor,

-I am suffering from IBS since the last year.
+I have been suffering from IBS for the last year.
 I am getting diarrhea whenever I eat outside food.
-Recently, I have been detected with chronic ileitis with activity after colonoscopy.
-I am ready to send the reports for kind perusal of gastroenterologist.
+Recently, I have been diagnosed with chronic ileitis with activity after a colonoscopy.
+I am ready to send the reports for the kind perusal of the gastroenterologist.
 Is it curable?

 I am now on Mesacol 800 mg three tablets daily and Folvite 5 mg one tablet daily.
-I am also taking some supplements like Amway nutrilite multivitamin once daily and cod liver oil capsule two to three daily.
-I have already taken medication for last one month with restricted foods such as no tea, no dairy product, no fried food, spice, etc.
+I am also taking some supplements like Amway Nutrilite multivitamin once daily and cod liver oil capsules two to three times daily.
+I have already taken medication for the last month with restricted foods such as no tea, no dairy products, no fried food, no spices, etc.

 I also take cabbage juice as I have found that it is good for the disease.
-There is some burning feeling in the upper abdomen when I take lemon and tea.
-I am worried about what would happen?
+There is a burning feeling in the upper abdomen when I take lemon and tea.
+I am worried about what would happen.

 Will it lead to cancer?
-I have attached the reports of my stool, blood, urine, colonoscopy and ultrasound.
+I have attached the reports of my stool, blood, urine, colonoscopy, and ultrasound.
 I am eagerly looking for your kind reply.
-Thank you.

 Hi,